-If you're looking for similar to Interstella 5555 - The 5tory of the 5ecret 5tar 5ystem, you might like these titles.
-All recommendations are made by Anime-Planet users like you!
+If you're looking for anime similar to Interstella 5555 - The 5tory of the 5ecret 5tar 5ystem, you might like these titles.

 In futuristic Japan, a young boy is cleaning windows when the building he is working on begins to move.
 To his amazement, the skyscraper is actually a rocket that is blasting off on a mission to another planet.
 Before he knows it, the innocent lad finds himself swept up in a space adventure filled with intergalactic battles and clones of himself and the rest of the crew.

 Both Interstella 5555 and Queen: Bohemian Rhapsody combine animation with music.
 Both have the same artsyle.
 Also, the both tell a story (though Interstella does this a bit better, in my opinion).
 While they contain different types of music and Interstella is alot longer, if you like one you will probably like the other.